feihong/ionic-examples/README.md

 # Ionic 1 Examples

-This is a collection of examples for Ionic 1.
+This is a collection of examples for Ionic 1, published at http://feihong.github.io/ionic-examples.

 ## Installation